Digging to China: A Journey to Taipei, Nanjing, Shanghai

 The river tour will cost you about $20 an hour per person or rent the entire boat for approx $400 for up to 20 people.

 My tour included tea and snacks and a traditional Oua Fong musician.
 If you can sing, a karaoke machine is included.

-Travel from Nanjing to Shanghai has become a lot faster this year.
-A new high-speed train reduces the trip from two hours to just 73 minutes at speeds over 185 mph.
+Travel from Nanjing to Shanghai has become a lot faster.
+A high-speed train reduces the trip from two hours to just 73 minutes at speeds over 185 mph.

 The train station in Nanjing is a spectacle.
 It seemed impossible that such a mass of humanity could negotiate boarding the trains.

 Arriving at Shanghai station is even more daunting.
 A city of almost 21 million people, it seemed they were all traveling at the same time.

 Shanghai grows before your eyes.
 It is a modern financial powerhouse, drawing workers from all over China and financial institutions and manufacturing companies from all over the planet.

 On the back streets, there is still an older China, where street vendors make the famous Shanghai dumplings on wood fires.
 It is quickly disappearing as Shanghai tears down its past to make way for the neon future.
 The city is becoming hypermodern.
 It is so bright; I imagine it can be seen from the moon.

 In the center of Shanghai’s old city, Yuyan Garden, built during the Ming Dynasty is over 400 years old.
 It is a sanctuary from the hectic city.
 Beautiful pathways lead you through rock formations, pavilions, and waterfalls.

 The highlight of the garden is a five-ton Jade rock.
 There is a large pond in the center teeming with fish.
 You can also attend a highly educational tea ceremony and buy some of the best tea China has to offer.